Algebraic Structure of the Weak Stage Order Conditions for Runge-Kutta Methods: Stability Function in a Basis for Y

 In general, the Runge-Kutta stability function has a restricted form when $p$ is close to (the optimal) $2s$, and also when $p \geq s$ (e.g., see \cite[Chap.~IV.3, p.~47]{wanner1996solving}).
-In this section, we extend this constrained structure for $R(z)$ to the more general setting $p \geq \dim Y$ and to when $p$ is close to $2 \dim Y$.
+In this section, we extend this constrained structure for $R(z)$ to the more general setting $p \geq \dim Y$ and to when $p$ is close to $2 \dim Y$ (which is a setting applicable for WSO).
 The key idea is to write $Q(x)$, and $Y$, in a basis of orthogonal polynomials related to the (\emph{tall-tree}) $p$-th order conditions

 Specifically, define the linear functional $\mathcal{L}(\cdot)$ on the space of monomials $x^n$ with \emph{moments} $(\mu_n)_{n\geq 0}$ as

 Associated to $\mathcal{L}$ are the Hankel moment matrices $\mathbf{H}_n = ( \mu_{i+j-2})_{i,j = 1}^{n}$. \Cref{app:HankelMat} shows that $\det \mathbf{H}_n \neq 0$ for all $n\geq 0$, which is a sufficient condition to construct a basis of polynomials $(Q_j)_{j \geq 0}$ satisfying the orthogonality relation